 - Try the FAQ it's got answers to some common questions. - Looking for specific information?
-Try the genindex or modindex. - Ask or search questions in StackOverflow using the scrapy tag, - Search for information in the archives of the scrapy-users mailing list, or post a question. - Ask a question in the #scrapy IRC channel, - Report bugs with Scrapy in our issue tracker.
+Try the genindex or modindex. - Ask or search questions in StackOverflow using the scrapy tag. - Ask or search questions in the Scrapy subreddit. - Search for questions on the archives of the scrapy-users mailing list. - Ask a question in the #scrapy IRC channel, - Report bugs with Scrapy in our issue tracker.